surma/surma.dev/content/things/range-requests.md

 }
 ```

-All [ArrayBufferView]s (except `DataView`) have a method `view.subarray(start, end?)` that returns a new _view_ on the underlying buffer, that is without copying.
-The really nice thing about this method is that it handles out-of-bound indices gracefully through clamping.
-That means, negative indices are clamped to 0, indices that go beyond the length of the original view are clamped to its length.
-And now all of the sudden I can seek ahead in the videos!
+Instead of counting the number of bytes we have sent, we move the start and end bytes backwards with every chunk that we forward.
+We also make use of `typedArrayView.subarray(start, end?)`, which returns a new _view_ onto the underlying buffer; so without having to do any copying.
+And with this in place, seeking in videos works!

 ## Conclusion